-Being a teenager can be tricky, but being a teenager with cystic fibrosis (CF) can be even more difficult.
+Being a young person can be tricky, but being a young person with cystic fibrosis (CF) can be even more difficult.
 We can provide lots of support and information to help you through this time.
 We have a social worker, community nurse, physiotherapist and education officer who can all offer support, as well as a range of resources and services you can access.

 See A Guide to Services For: Adults with CF brochure for an overview of our services.